Resources & Support

 Author's Correction.

-A type of paper folding in which each fold runs in the opposite direction to the previous fold creating a pleated or accordion affect.
+A type of paper folding in which each fold runs in the opposite direction to the previous fold creating a pleated or accordion effect.

 A transparent or translucent plastic sheet material of a variety of colors, used as a basis for artwork and overlays.